 All DNEye® Scans are conducted at our Richmond and South Yarra stores.
 Let’s get started.
 Book an appointment today.

-Our standard lenses come complete with the latest anti-reflection coating and UV protection.
+Our standard lenses include the latest anti-reflection coating and UV protection.

-Blue light emitted from screens, laptops and mobile devices can cause Age-related Macular Degeneration.
-Choosing a lens with a blue control coating protects your eyes on a daily basis maintaining your long term eye health.
+Blue light from screens and mobile devices can cause Macular Degeneration.
+Lenses with blue control coatings help filter these wavelengths, protecting your eyes during daily screen use.

 There are two types of blue control coatings:

-Photochromic lenses automatically adjust from light to dark and every shade in-between depending on the level of sunlight.
+Photochromic lenses automatically adjust from light to dark depending on the level of sunlight.